-Also, for those of you who are chess aficianados, I'm an old timer when it comes to chess notation, so I don't like to use the algebraic format.
-I hope that doesn't incovenience things too much.
+Also, for those of you who are chess aficionados, I'm an old timer when it comes to chess notation, so I don't like to use the algebraic format, staying with the old style English notation.
+I hope that doesn't inconvenience things too much.

 Tara Monroe sat nervously in front of the chess board, facing off her opponent from the other side, a spectacled red headed boy from Upperton High who was quietly adjusting his white chess men into their starting positions.
 She sighed, knowing that her wearing the blouse with the horizontal stripes wasn't going to do her any good this time.
 Those coke bottle lenses he sported would not let him see anything beyond the chessboard itself.
 She looked over at her boyfriend, Kevin Guberman, who was also the chess team captain, and frowned, nodding her head in her opponent's direction to point that out.
 He quietly smirked and laughed to himself.
 He had told her that she didn't need to dress like that because her smarts were more than enough to win against any of these guys, but it was also true that it had been an effective strategy.
 Her stunning blonde looks, decked out in seemingly demure, yet still suggestive outfits, had been disconcerting enough to several of her opponents here at the annual Tri-City high school chess tournament to disrupt their games against her.

 'Well', she thought with amusement, 'It got Kevin too, the first time we played face to face.'